This post may contain affiliate links. Read the full disclosure here.

 Basically, I practice attachment parenting to the highest degree.
-Timeouts just don’t align with those principles and from Lily’s perspective is was probably quite a shock to how she’s come to know our relationship.
+Timeouts just don’t align with those principles and from Lily’s perspective, it was probably quite a shock with how she’s come to know our relationship.

 If certain disciplinary principles don’t align with your core beliefs, that’s okay!
-If you feel comfortable giving timeouts than give them.
-If you don’t feel comfortable with them than don’t!
+If you feel comfortable giving timeouts then give them.
+If you don’t feel comfortable with them then don’t!
 It’s that simple.

 All that I am trying to say is that I am about to share a lot of tips and advice on how to gently prevent and handle toddler tantrums.
 If something doesn’t feel right to you, that is perfectly fine.
 We all have to find our own groove.